 Appointment of directors

-- If the holding is no more than 25 per cent, revenue subject to income tax is generated.
+- If the holding is no more than 25 per cent, revenue subject to income tax (→ oesterreich.gv.at) is generated.

 In limited liability companies, director remunerations constitute business expenses, provided that these are determined at arm’s length and do not exceed 500,000 Euro.
 They thus reduce the profit subject to corporation tax, while the managing shareholders are subject to wage or income tax.

-It is explicitly set out in the Abgabenänderungsgesetz 2015 that earnings from work as a management representative of a company ( e.g. Director of a limited liability company) and from highly personal work by a natural person providing a service are to be included where the service is invoiced by a corporation under the influence of this person and which has no independent business separate from this work.
+Earnings from work as a management representative of a company (e.g. Director of a limited liability company) and from highly personal work are to be assigned to the natural person providing the service, where the service is invoiced by a corporation under the influence of this person and which has no independent business separate from this work (Section 2 paragraph 4a EStG).
 Highly personal work refers only to that of artists, writers, academics, athletes and lecturers.